The Privacy, Data Protection and Cybersecurity Law Review: Spain

 - electronic-privacy issues, including for ISPs, online platforms, and search engines;

 - online tracking and behavioural advertising: as a general rule, explicit prior consent is required.
 The DPA does not generally consider that online behavioural advertising or profiling activities can be based on the existence of a legitimate interest.
-In addition, the DPA considers that profiling activities must be considered as separate processing activities from any others, such as advertising ones, and, as such, a specific and separate legal ground must legitimate these activities (e.g., a separate consent);
+In addition, the DPA considers that profiling activities must be considered as separate processing activities from any others, such as advertising ones, and, as such, a specific and separate legal ground must legitimate these activities (e.g., a separate consent).
+The DPA has also developed (through recent sanctioning resolutions) the transparency requirements to be complied with in the context of profiling activities;

 - location tracking: the Spanish Data Protection Law and the DPA consider that the use of this technology in work environments may be reasonable and proportionate provided that certain requirements and proportionality test are met (mainly, that specific information has been previously provided to data subjects on the potential monitoring of IT resources).
 In 2020, the DPA published documents analysing the processing of location data (some of them in the context of covid-19);